Lag0/RPGMods-MestreDaNoite/README.md

 ## Custom Ban System
 You can now ban a player for the specified duration in days using the .ban/.unban command.\
-`WARNING` if you remove RPGMods all the banned user via the chat command will no longer be banned!
+`WARNING` if you remove MDNMods all the banned user via the chat command will no longer be banned!

 ## Config
 <details>